lesposito87/ansible-role-squid/README.md

 **How to execute it?**

-**1-** Create the following files, customizing the contents of the inventory and vars.yml files according to your requirements:
+**1-** Create the following files, customizing the contents of the `inventory` and `vars.yml` files according to your requirements:
 ```
 .
 ├── ansible.cfg
 ├── inventory
 ├── main.yml
 ├── requirements.yml
+├── vars.yml
 ```

 `ansible.cfg`: